Table of Contents

 there are four main types of business communication for sucess: upward, downward, lateral, and external.
 Upward communication is the communication that flows from lower-level employees to higher-level managers or executives.
 It can include feedback, suggestions, reports, or complaints.
 Downward communication is the communication that flows from higher-level managers or executives to lower-level employees.
 It can include instructions, policies, announcements, or appraisals.

-Lateral communication is the communication that occurs among employees or departments at the same level of the organization.
+Lateral business communication for success is the communication that occurs among employees or departments at the same level of the organization.
 It can include coordination, collaboration, problem-solving, or information sharing.
 External communication is the communication that occurs between the organization and its external parties, such as customers, suppliers, investors, media, or regulators.
 It can include marketing, sales, public relations, customer service, or crisis management.

 Effective business communication techniques